 Dr. Russell Lam and Dr. Cassidy Duran of Lam Vascular and Associates see many individuals who have been told an amputation is their only option.
 The truth is, that’s not always the case.
 Lam Vascular and Associates specializes in second opinion evaluations and has saved thousands of limbs for thousands of patients who thought an amputation was inevitable.

-Having performed close to 10,000 complex peripheral interventions, Dr. Lam is credited with preventing thousands of leg amputations.
+Having performed over 10,000 complex peripheral interventions, Dr. Lam is credited with preventing thousands of leg amputations.
 Many of these interventions have been the result of patients who sought a second opinion after being told their conditions are inoperable or not treatable with medical therapies.

 Dr. Lam invites you to schedule an appointment for an in-office second opinion evaluation.